Tuesday, June 11, 2013

 Parking Practices

-Physical protection for your van is all well and good but there are a number of other precautions that you can take.
-Chief amongst them is parking in a secure and sensible manner.
+Physical protection for your van is all well and good but there are some other precautions that you can take.
+Chief amongst them is parking securely and sensibly.
 If you have access to a garage or well-lit driveway at home then always make use of it as it substantially improves the security situation for your vehicle.

 When parking in public, always choose a busy street with plenty of passersby over a quiet side street that is easily overlooked.
 The proximity of crowds will severely discourage any would-be thief from attempting to interfere with your van during daylight hours.